Sprouted Buckwheat Amaranth Hippie Waffles

 - Soak your seeds.

-Pour all of your pumpkin seeds, amaranth & buckwheat groats into a 64 oz mason jar (I put the one I use in the notes above) with your 1/4 cup of apple cider vinegar.
+- Pour all of your pumpkin seeds, amaranth & buckwheat groats into a 64 oz mason jar (I put the one I use in the notes above) with your 1/4 cup of apple cider vinegar.

 - Now get your 3 cups of filtered water. (this is a good time to turn on your waffle maker to heat up)

 - Blend the batter.

-Blend all of the waffle batter with the soaked seeds, 3 cups filtered water, coconut oil, salt, spices and remained ingredients.
-I recommend taking 1/2 of the batch at a time and blend on high speed in blender or Vitamix for 3 minutes until fully liquid & blended.
+- If you have a small blender I recommend taking 1/2 of the batch at a time and blend on high speed in blender or Vitamix for 3 minutes until fully liquid & blended.

 - Make the waffles.

-How to store:
+- How to store:

-Store in freezer in a zip-loc with parchment paper each layer (so they don’t stick together).
+Store in freezer in a zip-lock with parchment paper each layer (so they don’t stick together).